dexie/dexie-website/docs/Tutorial/React.md

 Dexie v3.2 and later comes with reactivity built-in.

-In version 3.2 we've introduced **live queries** - queries that observes the result and make your component mirror the data in real time.
+In version 3.2 we've introduced **live queries** - queries that observe the result and make your component mirror the data in real time.
 If a change is made (by the app itself or from an external tab or worker), a binary range tree algorithm will efficiently detect whether those changes would affect your queries and if so, re-execute your callback and re-render component.
 [Here's a simple ToDo app example that demonstrates it](https://dexie-todo-list.stackblitz.io).